membraneframework-labs/guide/guide/creating_element/testing.md

 For integration tests, we'll check if the whole decoding pipeline with our AAC decoder works correctly.

-Our test pipeline uses [`Membrane.Testing.Pipeline`](https://hexdocs.pm/membrane_core/Membrane.Testing.Pipeline.html) module.
-This means that we only need to specify pipeline's [`Membrane.Testing.Pipeline.Options`](https://hexdocs.pm/membrane_core/Membrane.Testing.Pipeline.Options.html) and all elements links and callbacks are automatically implemented for us.
+Our test pipeline uses `Membrane.Testing.Pipeline` module.
+This means that we only need to specify pipeline's `Membrane.Testing.Pipeline.Options` and all elements' links and callbacks are automatically implemented for us.

 ```elixir
   Pipeline.start_link(%Pipeline.Options{